zhaofenqiang/Spherical_U-Net/README.md

 ### Data preparation
-The input file is a **vtk** file containing the surfaces reconstructed from neuroimaging pipelines [[1]](https://www.sciencedirect.com/science/article/pii/S1361841515000559)[[2]](https://www.sciencedirect.com/science/article/pii/S1053811912000389).
-After reconstruction of cortical surface, it is required to use Freesurfer [[2]](https://www.sciencedirect.com/science/article/pii/S1053811912000389) to map inner cortical surface to spherical surface and further resample it with 40,962 vertices.
-Also, you may need to covert the surface from Freesurfer format to vtk format.
-In the vtk file, **curv** and **sulc** field attributes data are required for the parcellation, which represent mean curvature and average convexity, respectively.
+The input file is a cortical inner surface of one hemisphere in vtk format reconstructed from neuroimaging pipelines [[1]](https://www.sciencedirect.com/science/article/pii/S1361841515000559)[[2]](https://www.sciencedirect.com/science/article/pii/S1053811912000389), which has been resampled as either 40,962 or 163,842 vertices.
+Two features, i.e., mean curvature and average convexity, are required for the parcellation, denoted as “curv” and “sulc” field attributes in the vtk file, respectively.
+For resampling and feature computing, FreeSurfer [[2]](https://www.sciencedirect.com/science/article/pii/S1053811912000389) can be used.
+To be consistent with the trained model, gyral crests should have negative curvature values, while sulcal bottoms should have positive curvature values.

 ### Train
 After data prepration, modify the [train.py](https://github.com/zhaofenqiang/Spherical_U-Net/blob/master/train.py) file to match the training data in your own path.
 Then, run: